-Use the following resources to learn more about assessing community strengths and needs, including State and local examples.
+Use the following resources to learn more about assessing community strengths and needs.

 Assessing Community Needs and Resources